jetbrains-academy/rustlings-course/Guessing Game/Programming a Guessing Game/Generating a Secret Number/task.md

 In the _Cargo.toml_ file, everything that follows a header is part of a section that continues until another section starts.
 The `[dependencies]` section is where you tell Cargo which external crates your project depends on and which versions of those crates you require.
 In this case, we’ll specify the `rand` crate with the semantic version specifier `0.3.14`.
 Cargo understands [Semantic Versioning](http://semver.org/) (sometimes called _SemVer_), which is a standard for writing version numbers.
 The number 0.3.14 is actually shorthand for `^0.3.14`, which means “any version that has a public API compatible with version 0.3.14.”

-Now, without changing any of the code, let’s build the project, as shown in Listing 2-2.
+Now, without changing any of the code, let’s build the project, as shown in the example below.
+You could either type $ cargo build into the terminal, or select Build -> Build Project option from the menu.

 ```text
 $ cargo build